YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

 When using the **kubeadm** command, you can use **kubeadm reset** to go back if you need to re-type your commands.
 - Init your cluster by typing the following command:
 sudo kubeadm init --pod-network-cidr 172.16.0.0/16 --kubernetes-version 1.22.3
-- Run the following commands in you master node - as a regular user:
+- Run the following commands in you control node - as a regular user (no sudo):
   - mkdir -p $HOME/.kube
   - sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
   - sudo chown $(id -u):$(id -g) $HOME/.kube/config